joshdowning/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/synchroniser.md

 In an MDCB environment, the quotas and rates limits are stored locally per worker cluster, it means that they are not synchronised with others worker clusters or the management layer.

-Please see [MDCB configuration options](https://tyk.io/docs/tyk-multi-data-centre/mdcb-configuration-options/#sync_worker_config) for reference
+Please see [MDCB configuration options](https://tyk.io/docs/tyk-multi-data-centre/mdcb-configuration-options/#sync_worker_config) for reference.

 If API keys were used and hash key is disabled, please also set these additional configurations on following components: